 Some people who have used Biojector® 2000 to inject this medicine have had shooting nerve pain and tingling lasting up to 6 months when injected close to large nerves or near joints, or had bleeding, bruising, or lumps.
 Talk to your doctor if you have concerns about this.

 Your immune system may get stronger when you start using HIV medicines.
 Tell your doctor right away if you notice any changes in your health.
 Sometimes the immune system will start to fight infections that were hidden in your body, such as pneumonia, herpes, or tuberculosis.
 Autoimmune disorders (eg, Graves' disease, polymyositis, and Guillain-Barré syndrome) may also occur.

-This medicine may make you dizzy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+This medicine may make you dizzy or drowsy.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 This medicine does not decrease the risk of transmitting the HIV infection to others through sexual contact or by contaminated blood.
 Make sure you understand and practice safe sex, even if your partner also has HIV.
 Avoid sharing needles with anyone.